 In Ethiopia, Doro Wot is the go-to meal of celebration during national and religious festivals.
 And because it takes a long time to make, it is often only served during these holidays and on special occasions.

-Tibs is served in a variety of manners, and can range from hot to mild or contain little to no vegetables.
-There are many variations of the delicacy, depending on type, size or shape of the cuts of meat used.
+Tibs is served in a variety of manners and can range from hot to mild or contain little to no vegetables.
+There are many variations of the delicacy, depending on the type, size, or shape of the cuts of meat used.
 Beef, mutton, and goat are the most common meats used in the preparation of tibs.

 It is usually prepared on special occasions and holidays.

 Another distinctively Ethiopian dish, Kitfo is minced lean beef meat marinated in Mitmita and Niter Kibbeh.
 It is usually reserved for special occasions in Ethiopia.

 The quality of the meat is the key to good Kitfo and, when done right, it should pretty much dissolve on the tongue.
 It’s usually served with Ayib, a soft creamy cheese, and sautéed greens.

 Kitfo can be served well cooked, semi-cooked (leb-leb), or raw, as per your preference.